stephanGarland/intro-to-x/mysql/mysql-101.md

 1 row in set (0.00 sec)
 ```

 That's all well and good, but what if I want to delete my account?
 Wouldn't it be nice if devs didn't have to worry about deleting every trace of my existence?
 Or what if everyone's user ID has to change for a migration?
-Enter FKs.
+Enter foreign keys.

-#### Creating a FK
+#### Creating a foreign key

 ```sql
 ALTER TABLE